 What about jumps – does this affect jumps?

-Yes, as you’d expect this also affects how far each discipline can jump.
-Skiers’ world record for ski jumping is 251 metres - the mighty length of two and half football pitches.
+Yes, as you’d expect speed also affects air time and how far/how high each discipline can jump.
+The world record for ski jumping is 251 metres - the mighty length of two and half football pitches.
 There’s a reason there is no snowboard jumping event at the Olympics!

-So, it seems pretty clear that Skiing is the faster snow sport.
-Fortunately, that is not all that skiing and boarding is about.
+It seems pretty clear that skiing is the faster snow sport.
+Fortunately, speed is not really everything that skiing and boarding are about - tearing up the mountain dangerously fast is a sure-fire way of loosing respect on the slopes.
 You will rarely, if ever, see an instructor tearing it around the mountain at a hundred miles an hour with his lesson in tow.
 So, skiing should definitely not just be chosen based on speed.
-Snowboarding more than holds its own in every other enjoyable or necessary aspect compared to skiing.
+Snowboarding more than holds its own in every other enjoyable, or necessary, aspect when compared to skiing!

-And if you'd like to know which sport is easier to learn for beginners - then take a look at this blog post:
+Alternatively, if you'd like to also know which sport is easier to learn for beginners - check out our previous blog post: Skiing vs. snowboarding for beginners - which is easier to learn?